Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Introduction

 Robust optimization and multiobjective optimization are both well-studied topics, but rarely have they been considered in combination.
 An obstacle that may have prevented their simultaneous application is that the notion of a worst case is not well-defined unless the priorities of the different objectives have been decided (which removes the multiobjective aspect of the problem).
-This difficulty renders the standard definition of efficiency unable to characterize the optimal solutions to robust multiobjective problems.
-Several previous investigators circumvent this difficulty by optimizing objectives that are averaged over a neighborhood of the current solution, or by optimizing of the nominal objective values subject to constraints that limit the objectives' variability over the uncertainty set, see, e.g., Gunawan and Azarm~\cite{gunawan05} and Deb and Gupta~\cite{deb06}.
-Another possibility that has been explored by Kuroiwa and Lee~\cite{kuroiwa12}, Chen et al.~\cite{chen12}, and Fliege and Werner~\cite{fliege14} is to let each objective evaluate with respect to its own worst case realization of the uncertainty.
+This difficulty renders the standard definition of efficiency unable to characterize the robust (efficient) solutions to uncertain multiobjective problems.
+Several previous investigators circumvent this difficulty by optimizing objectives that are averaged over a neighborhood of the current solution, or by optimizing the nominal objective values subject to constraints that limit the objectives' variability over the uncertainty set, see, e.g.,~\citet{gunawan05} and~\citet{deb06}.
+Another possibility that has been explored by~\citet{kuroiwa12},~\citet{chen12}, and~\citet{fliege14} is to let each objective evaluate with respect to its own worst case realization of the uncertainty.
 This objectivewise formulation fits within the standard multiobjective optimization framework, but is conservative in the sense that it protects against simultaneous occurrence of several realizations of the uncertainty.
 We demonstrate by a numerical example that such conservatism is unwarranted if the uncertainty in reality affects the objectives in a correlated manner, because it then sacrifices quality under errors that can occur in practice in favor of robustness against hypothetical errors where the uncertainty materializes independently for the different objectives.